leonardosignori/packed-bed-void-fraction-evaluation/README.md

-# packed-bed-void-fraction-evaluation
+# packed-bed-void-fraction-
-simple python script to evaluate axial and radial void fraction of a packing, starting for a stl file
+simple python script to evaluate axial and radial void fraction of a packing.
+Using the OpenFOAM 'surfaceCheck' command on the stl file to obtain bed height and diameter, as well as the .obj files to be placed in the 'sandbox' folder .